arup-group/elara/README.md

   * ``stop_passenger_waiting``: Agent waiting times for unique pt interaction events.
   * ``vehicle_passenger_graph``: Experimental support for building interaction graph objects (networkx).

-The associated list attached to each handler allows specification of which options (typically modes of transport) should be processed using that handler.
+The associated list attached to each handler allows specification of which transport modes should be processed using that handler.
 This allows certain handlers to be activated for public transport modes but not private vehicles for example.
 Possible modes currently include:

 * eg ``car, bus, train, tram, ferry, ...``.
 * note that ``waiting_times`` only supports the option of ``["all"]``.

+Options can also be passed in a dictionary format, ie {modes=["car","bus"], path = "./tests/test_outputs", ...}.

 **#** plan_handlers.**[handler name]** *list of strings* *(optional)*